Sunday night you start dreading going to work. You have a feeling of impending doom.

 4. You give too much and don’t get enough back.

-- Do you let people take advantage of you?
-Have you created boundaries for other people’s behavior?
+Have I created appropriate boundaries for other people’s behavior?